Welcome to today's edition of the Rush 24-7 podcast.

 So as a consequence, I think that many Democrats will say we have to stand fast in the ranks against Alito, even though it appears that the mathematics of the situation is against them.

-So we the Wackos want some action.
+So the Wackos want some action.

-The Democrats in the Red States, though, are up for re-election.
+The Democrats in the Red States, though, are up for reelection.

 That's going to be a problem.

-Red State Senators from Montana, West Virginia, South Dakota, Louisiana, Arkansas, and other Republican voting states all gave Roberts the nod and may well feel pressure to do the same thing for Alito.
+Red state senators from Montana, West Virginia, South Dakota, Louisiana, Arkansas, and other Republican voting states all gave Roberts the nod and may well feel pressure to do the same thing for Alito.

-Despite advocacy, Alito is not on public's radar screen.
+Then in the Washington Post today, despite advocacy, Alito is not on Publix radar screen.

-I just I just didn't feel that I was meeting and surpassing expectations.
+I just didn't feel that I was meeting and surpassing expectations.

 And even during such times, it turns out that I was better than I thought.